wsgan001/mcs-ds-notes/cs412/Readme.md

 suppose the query graph has 5 features, *relaxation threshold* is it can miss at most 2 features then G1, G2, G3 can be pruned.

+## Application: software bug mining

+Use sequential pattern mining.
+First model each statement with a hash.
+Treat the code as sequences of those hashes.
+Notice that certain patterns coming from copy/paste will be very similar to others except for one item or two.
+In general sequential pattern mining we let the gap between items be anything, here we restrict gap to a small number to try to find places where it is almost the same code by not.
+Other steps/metrics of comparision used but that's the main idea.

 --- Week 4

 # Constrained Based Mining